quidmonkey/particle_test/README.md

-## ImpactJS vs. Canvas vs. WebGL vs. PixiJS Particle Test
+## Canvas vs. DOM vs. WebGL vs. ImpactJS vs. PixiJS Particle Test

 This is a particle-based performance test comparing the [ImpactJS](http://impactjs.com/) game engine, 2D Canvas, WebGL and [PixiJS](https://github.com/GoodBoyDigital/pixi.js).

-The test features 5 HTML files:
+The test features 8 HTML files:

+- canvas.html - 2D Canvas Test - [Live Example](http://ninjaspankypants.com/particle_test/canvas.html)
+- dom.html - DOM Test - [Live Example](http://ninjaspankypants.com/particle_test/dom.html)
 - impact.html - ImpactJS Test - [Live Example](http://ninjaspankypants.com/particle_test/impact.html)
 - impact-fast.html - ImpactJS Test Using a Faster Implementation - [Live Example](http://ninjaspankypants.com/particle_test/impact-fast.html)
-- canvas.html - 2D Canvas Test - [Live Example](http://ninjaspankypants.com/particle_test/canvas.html)
-- webgl.html - WebGL Test - [Live Example](http://ninjaspankypants.com/particle_test/webgl.html)
 - pixi.html - PixiJS Test - [Live Example](http://ninjaspankypants.com/particle_test/pixi.html)
+- webgl.html - WebGL Test #1 (interleaved) - [Live Example](http://ninjaspankypants.com/particle_test/webgl.html)
+- webgl.v2.html - WebGL Test #2 (gl.POINTS) - [Live Example](http://ninjaspankypants.com/particle_test/webgl.v2.html)
+- webgl.v3.html - WebGL Test #3 (GPU Parallelism) - [Live Example](http://ninjaspankypants.com/particle_test/webgl.v3.html)

 Both the ImpactJS tests require a copy of the ImpactJS game engine.
 The Canvas and WebGL tests are standalone files.

 It is recommended that you adjust the slider in the upper right-hand corner until you reach 30 FPS and compare particle counts among the tests.

+## DOM

+A DOM test is included as a base for benchmarking.
+It should be clear that of all tests, this is the slowest.
+Recent developments in web technology have allowed canvas rendering to far outstrip the DOM, and any web application which requires more than a few hundred elements onscreen simultaneously should forgo the DOM in favor of Canvas.
+Unfortunately, it is hard to get a proper 1-to-1 comparison between DOM and Canvas due to the differences in styling: where scaling a canvas can be achieve by styling its width and height (and by extension, any image drawn within it), the DOM requires styling to be defined for each element; thus, the browser needs to interpolate each img tag vs. a single canvas tag to achieve the same effect.

 ## ImpactJS